core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that the server MUST always protect a response by using its own Sender Context from the latest owned Security Context.

 Consistently, upon the establishment of a new Security Context, the server may end up protecting a response by using a Security Context different from the one used to protect the group request (see {{ssec-key-rotation}}).
-In such a case, the server SHOULD also:
+In such a case:

-* Encode the Partial IV (Sender Sequence Number in network byte order), which is set to the Sender Sequence Number of the server; increment the Sender Sequence Number by one; compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.
+* The server MUST encode the Partial IV (Sender Sequence Number in network byte order), which is set to the Sender Sequence Number of the server; increment the Sender Sequence Number by one; compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

-* Include in the respose the 'Partial IV' parameter, which is set to the encoded Partial IV value above.
+* The server MUST include in the response the 'Partial IV' parameter, which is set to the encoded Partial IV value above.

-* Include in the response the 'kid context' parameter, which is set to the ID Context of the new Security Context, i.e. the new Group Identifier (Gid).
+* The server SHOULD Include in the response the 'kid context' parameter, which is set to the ID Context of the new Security Context, i.e. the new Group Identifier (Gid).

 ### Supporting Observe ###